-In Appendix C.1, we provide mild technical assumptions that guarantee that an equilibrium exists and that prices are determined independently from demand, a non-substitution theorem.7 As we do not consider supply shocks in the main text, we now normalize the units of consumption goods so that $p_i^t = 1$ for all $t \in \{1, 2\}$, $i \in I$.
-This does not stem from an assumption that prices are sticky, but rather follows from that wages are sticky and prices are technologically determined as a function of wages, by the non-substitution theorem.8
+In Appendix C.1, we provide mild technical assumptions that guarantee that a rationing equilibrium exists and that prices are determined independently from demand given wages, a non-substitution theorem.
+Since wages in both periods are fixed and prices are uniquely determined by wages, prices are also fixed-i.e. determined by primitives, independent of the purchases and transfer policies we study.
+Without loss of generality, we now normalize the units each good so that these exogenous prices satisfy $p_i^t = 1$ for all $t \in \{1, 2\}$ , $i \in I$ .
+Consumption is therefore expressed in expenditure terms.